 English Language Requirements

 Generally the School expects all students to demonstrate proficiency in the English language, which for UK students is normally shown by a Higher or GCSE in English.
 International applicants will normally be expected to provide evidence of attainment equivalent to:

 - Academic IELTS 6.0 (minimum 5.5 in each component).
 Please note these are minimum scores and a number of programmes have a higher English requirement.

 Full information about Tier 4 Student Visa requirements is available here.

 Please see our Frequently Asked Questions link and Guidelines for Applicants on this page and if you need further information about applying to Graduate level study, email email@example.com

 Further information on the programmes is available from firstname.lastname@example.org

 Further information on applications to Diploma or Masters Programmes in Architecture, please contact email@example.com.

-Further information on pplications to the Digital Design Studio programmes, please contact the DDS at firstname.lastname@example.org
+Further information on applications to the School of Simulation and Visualisation programmes, please contact firstname.lastname@example.org